syncthing/syncthing/README.md

 ## Building

-Building Syncthing from source is easy, and there's a [guide][5]. that describes it for both Unix and Windows systems.
+Building Syncthing from source is easy, and there's a [guide][5] that describes it for both Unix and Windows systems.

 ## Signed Releases

-As of v0.10.15 and onwards, git tags and release binaries are GPG signed with the key D26E6ED000654A3E (see https://syncthing.net/security.html).
+As of v0.10.15 and onwards release binaries are GPG signed with the key D26E6ED000654A3E, available from https://syncthing.net/security.html and most key servers.

-For release binaries, MD5 and SHA1 checksums are calculated and signed, available in the md5sum.txt.asc and sha1sum.txt.asc files.
+There is also a built in automatic upgrade mechanism (disabled in some distribution channels) which uses a compiled in ECDSA signature.
+Mac OS X binaries are also properly code signed.

 ## Documentation